tadhg-ohiggins/doc_processing_toolkit/README.md

 1. All requirements must be installed
 2. Both Tika servers need to be running

-Tests are run with nose
+Tests are run with nose.

-Installation
+Nose installation:

 `pip install -r test-requirements.txt`

-Running tests
+Running tests:

 `nosetests`